How to Get Rid of Hair Fungus

 Hair Fungus Home Remedies

 While there are many mainstream medical hair fungus treatments available, some people prefer to look towards a more natural hair fungus home remedy to alleviate symptoms and clear the infection from the skin.
+For those wondering what kills fungus on scalp naturally, options include the use of apple cider vinegar, coconut oil, and essential oils like tea tree oil.
+These natural remedies can help reduce fungal overgrowth and soothe the scalp, but should be used with caution and under the guidance of a healthcare professional.
 Always check with your doctor before attempting any home remedies, especially if you are also treating your fungal infection with tablets, injections or medicated creams or lotions.
 Also consult a medical professional if you live with any other medical conditions that could be affected by any home remedies you are considering trying out.

 Washing your hair in apple cider vinegar, diluted in equal parts with water, can help loosen dead skin and relieve redness, due to the cider’s anti-inflammatory properties.
 Aloe vera can also have an effect as it has anti-septic properties, so look for products containing this nourishing natural remedy, or apply it in gel form to the scalp.